 Last year, Russia became Turkey’s second trading partner, after Germany.
 Total trade between the countries reached $32 billion in 2013.

-Russia and Turkey do have considerable differences.
-Turkey advocates the overthrow of Russia’s Syrian ally, President Bashar al-Assad.
-It also opposed Russia’s annexation of the Crimean Peninsula from Ukraine in March and has expressed concerns about Russia’s treatment of area’s native Turkic Tatars.
+- It opposed Russia’s annexation of the Crimean Peninsula from Ukraine in March and has expressed concerns about Russia’s treatment of area’s native Turkic Tatars.

 A Russian-Turkish coalition, by contrast, would allow Russia to dominate both the Black Sea and the Caucasus region.

 Former American national security advisor Zbigniew Brzezinski warned against such a possibility more than fifteen years ago in The Grand Chessboard: American Primacy and Its Geostrategic Imperatives (1997).

 “Turkey’s evolution and orientation are likely to be especially decisive for the future of the Caucasian states,” he predicted.

 If Turkey sustains its path to Europe — and if Europe does not close its door to Turkey — the states of the Caucasus are also likely to gravitate into the European orbit, a prospect they fervently desire.
 But if Turkey’s Europeanization grinds to a halt, for either internal or external reasons, then Georgia and Armenia will have no choice but to adapt to Russia’s inclinations.

 Turkey’s Europeanization has grind to a halt under Erdoğan’s Islamist leadership and European Union countries remain reluctant to admit a Muslim state of almost eighty million people that would be the second largest in the bloc.